South Wales Police and Crime Commissioner

 The South Wales Police and Crime Commissioner is the police and crime commissioner, an elected official tasked with setting out the way crime is tackled by South Wales Police in the "South Wales region" defined by the police force as the seven local authorities of Bridgend, Cardiff, Merthyr Tydfil, Neath Port Talbot, Rhondda Cynon Taf, Swansea and Vale of Glamorgan.
 The post was created in November 2012, following an election held on 15 November 2012, and replaced the South Wales Police Authority.
-The current incumbent is former Assembly First Secretary Alun Michael, who represents the Labour Party.
+The position is currently held by Emma Wools, representing The Labour Party.

+Between 2012 and 2024, the position was held by Alun Michael, former First Secretary of the Welsh Assembly Government.
+In 2023, it was announced that Alun Michael would not re-contest election for the role in elections held on 2 May 2024.